 Sam Freedman, Forest Policy

-Sam Freedman is currently pursuing a Master’s of Forestry in Sustainable Forest Management at Oregon State University, which focuses on silviculture, fire and forest health to manage forest vegetation dynamics and ecosystem processes for restoration, sustainable timber production and wildlife habitats.
-His thesis centers around designing a multiple-yield, timber and food crop agroforestry system (silvopasture) in southern Vermont.
+Sam Freedman holds a Master’s of Forestry in Sustainable Forest Management from Oregon State University, which focused on silviculture, fire and forest health to manage forest vegetation dynamics and ecosystem processes for restoration, sustainable timber production and wildlife habitats.
+His thesis centered around designing a multiple-yield, timber and food crop agroforestry system (silvopasture) in southern Vermont.

-Sam holds a Master’s of Science in Ecological Design from the Conway School of Landscape of Design.
-He received in BA in Cultural Anthropology from Northeastern University, with a minor in Portuguese.
+He also holds a Master’s of Science in Ecological Design from the Conway School of Landscape of Design, where he focused on sustainable land-use planning on the homestead, Town, and regional scales.
+He received a in BS in Cultural Anthropology from Northeastern University, with a minor in Portuguese.
 Sam is certified in Permaculture Design and has studied regenerative ecological practices in a variety of settings.

 Sam has extensive hands-on experience putting design theories into real-world practice.
 He has conducted site analysis in various conservation areas and created design alternatives to better preserve and utilize natural landscapes and resources.
 He completed a comprehensive guidebook for city planners, policy makers, farmers and conservationists detailing the role of trees as “living infrastructure” in achieving ecological resilience in Deerfield, Massachusetts.
 He also has experience in installing and maintaining ecological and edible landscapes, in installing and maintaining living green roofs, and has worked closely with farm managers to seed, transplant, cultivate and harvest organic fruits and vegetables.

 Sam is multilingual and is a certified wildland firefighter.
-He feels strongly about the importance of intelligent, forward-thinking environmental stewardship and implementing forestry practices that sustain healthy, thriving ecosystems into the future.
+He believes in the importance of intelligent, progressive environmental stewardship and forestry practices that sustain healthy, thriving ecosystems into the future.